1993–94 San Antonio Spurs season

 The 1993–94 San Antonio Spurs season was the 18th season for the San Antonio Spurs in the National Basketball Association, and their 27th season as a franchise.

+Season summary

+Off-season

-It was also their first season playing at the Alamodome.
-During the off-season, the Spurs acquired controversial All-Star forward and rebound specialist Dennis Rodman from the Detroit Pistons, signed free agent Sleepy Floyd, and acquired Negele Knight from the Phoenix Suns during the first month of the regular season.
+For the season, the Spurs moved into their new arena known as the Alamodome.
+During the off-season, the team acquired controversial All-Star forward and rebound specialist Dennis Rodman from the Detroit Pistons, signed free agent Sleepy Floyd, and acquired Negele Knight from the Phoenix Suns during the first month of the regular season.